eclipse-ditto/ditto/deployment/kubernetes/k3s/README.md

 ```

 #### MongoDB
-There are two ways starting a mongodb instance.
+There are two ways starting a MongoDB instance.
-Either use a simple Mongodb container without persistence.
+Either use a simple MongoDB container without persistence.
 ```bash
 kubectl apply -f deployment/kubernetes/deploymentFiles/mongodb/mongodb.yaml
 ```

-Or use the stateful Mongodb set with a local persistent volume.
+Or use the stateful MongoDB set with a local persistent volume.
 ```bash
 kubectl apply -f deployment/kubernetes/deploymentFiles/mongodb-statefulset/storage-class.yaml envsubst < deployment/kubernetes/deploymentFiles/mongodb-statefulset/persistent-volume.yaml | kubectl apply -f -
 kubectl apply -f deployment/kubernetes/deploymentFiles/mongodb-statefulset/mongodb-statefulset.yaml
 ```

+##### Dedicated MongoDB
+In case you already have a MongoDB in the cloud or elsewhere it is possible to connect Ditto to this MongoDB.
-Another option is to configure the MongoDb endpoint by setting the MongoDb URI via env variable "MONGO_DB_URI".
+This can be done by setting the MongoDB URI via env variable "MONGO_DB_URI".
+Other MongoDB settings can be set via env variables.

 ### Start Eclipse Ditto